Compulsory sterilization: Germany

 One of the first acts by Adolf Hitler after the Reichstag Fire Decree and the Enabling Act of 1933 gave him de facto legal dictatorship over the German state was to pass the Law for the Prevention of Hereditarily Diseased Offspring (Gesetz zur Verhütung erbkranken Nachwuchses) in July 1933.
 The law was signed by Hitler himself, and over 200 eugenic courts were created specifically as a result of this law.
 Under it, all doctors in the Third Reich were required to report any patients of theirs who were deemed intellectually disabled, characterized mentally ill (including schizophrenia and manic depression), epileptic, blind, deaf, or physically deformed, and a steep monetary penalty was imposed for any patients who were not properly reported.
 Individuals with alcoholism or Huntington's disease could also be sterilized.
 The individual's case was then presented in front of a court of Nazi officials and public health officers who would review their medical records, take testimony from friends and colleagues, and eventually decide whether or not to order a sterilization operation performed upon the individual, using force if necessary.
 Though not explicitly covered by the law, 400 mixed-race "Rhineland Bastards" were also sterilized beginning in 1937.
 The sterilization program went on until the war started, with about 600,000 people sterilized.

 By the end of World War II, over 400,000 individuals were sterilized under the German law and its revisions, most within its first four years of being enacted.
-When the issue of compulsory sterilization was brought-up at the Nuremberg trials after the war, many Nazis defended their actions on the matter by indicating that it was the United States itself from which they had taken inspiration.
+When the issue of compulsory sterilization was brought up at the Nuremberg trials after the war, many Nazis defended their actions on the matter by indicating that it was the United States itself from which they had taken inspiration.
 The Nazis had many other eugenics-inspired racial policies, including their T-4 euthanasia program, in which around 70,000 people who were institutionalized or had birth defects were killed.

 Guatemala

-Guatemala is one country that resisted family planning programs, largely due to lack of governmental support, including civil war strife, and strong opposition from both the Catholic Church and Evangelical Christians until 2000, and as such, has the lowest prevalence of contraceptive usage in Latin America.
-In the 1980s, the archbishop of the country accused USAID of mass sterilizations of women without consent, but a President Reagan backed commission found the allegations to be false.
+Guatemala is one country that resisted family planning programs, largely due to lack of governmental support, including civil war strife, and strong opposition from both the Catholic Church and Evangelical Christians until 2000 and, as such, has the lowest prevalence of contraceptive usage in Latin America.
+In the 1980s, the archbishop of the country accused USAID of mass sterilizations of women without consent, but President Reagan backed a commission that found the allegations to be false.